Ray O'Connor: WA Inc

 O'Connor was charged on 11 May 1993 with one count of stealing and two counts of criminal defamation relating to his statements saying that George Cash accepted a bribe.
 He pleaded not guilty to all charges and was released on bail.
 In November 1993, he had a preliminary hearing which determined there was enough evidence for O'Connor to go on trial.
 The trial for the stealing charge began on 13 February 1995 in the District Court.
 Evidence was given that O'Connor had a $98,000 overdraft and a $27,000 tax bill, which prosecutors alleged was O'Connor's motive for stealing the cheque.
 The jury gave a unanimous verdict that O'Connor was guilty on 17 February.
-This made him the first conservative MP to be convicted of offences relating to WA Inc, after Brian Burke and David Parker from the Labor Party were convicted earlier.
+This made him the first conservative MP to be convicted of offences relating to WA Inc, after Brian Burke and David Parker from the Labor Party had been convicted earlier.
 On 21 February, O'Connor was sentenced to 18 months in prison.
 He served his sentence at the minimum-security Wooroloo Prison Farm.
 In June 1995, his trial for the defamation charges occurred, in which he was found guilty of both counts.
 He was given an 18-month good behaviour bond.
-He was released on parole after serving six months of his sentence on 20 August 1995.
-As a result of his conviction, his appointment as an Officer of the Order of Australia was rescinded on 18 October 1995.
+He was released on parole on 20 August 1995 after serving six months of his sentence.
+As a result of his conviction, his appointment as an Officer of the Order of Australia was terminated on 18 October 1995.

-After 2001, O'Connor's membership of the Liberal Party was restored after party leader Colin Barnett put forward a motion that his membership be restored.
+After 2001, O'Connor was reinstated as a member of the Liberal Party when party leader Colin Barnett put forward a motion that his membership be restored.
 Barnett said "as leader I moved at a state council meeting that Ray's membership be restored on the grounds that he had made a great contribution to the party, he had made an error and done his time, that we should put that behind us, move on, and readmit him."

-Personal life
+Personal life and death

-O'Connor married his first wife, with whom he had four daughters and four sons, at St Francis Xavier's Church in East Perth on 17 June 1950.
+O'Connor married his first wife Beverley Vilma Lydiate, with whom he had four daughters and four sons, at St Francis Xavier's Church in East Perth on 17 June 1950.
 They divorced around 1972.
-His second marriage occurred on 14 March 1973.
+His second marriage, to Vesna Frances Stampalia (née Dragicevich), occurred on 14 March 1973.
 O'Connor was the uncle of West Coast Eagles coach Ron Alexander and the grandfather of Adelaide Crows player Ronin O'Connor.

-Death

 O'Connor died on 25 February 2013 in a nursing home in Scarborough, aged 86.
-His funeral occurred on 7 March 2013 at the Our Lady of the Rosary Church church in Woodlands and he was cremated at Karrakatta Cemetery.
+His funeral occurred on 7 March 2013 at the Our Lady of the Rosary Church in Woodlands and he was cremated at Karrakatta Cemetery.